bile0026/ansible_prtg_inventory_import/README.md

 prtg_tag = mytag
 ```

-If running in AWX, you can paste in the script file and update the connection vars in the beginning of the file so you don't have to include the .ini file.
+If running in AWX, use a "from project" source type when you create your inventory so you can pull from git or another location that will include your .ini file.